microsoft/rushjs.io-website/pages/advanced/watch_mode.md

 ## The "watchForChanges" setting (experimental)

-Rush's "watch mode" formalizes this basic idea.
-It works as follows:
+Rush's "watch mode" formalizes this basic idea, replacing the simple loop with an optimized [chokidar](https://www.npmjs.com/package/chokidar) filesystem monitor.
+Here's how you would use it:

 1. Add a [custom command]({% link pages/maintainer/custom_commands.md %}) in
    your [command-line.json]({% link pages/configs/command-line_json.md %}) config file.
-   In our example, the custom command would be called `"build:watch"`:
+   Continuing the example above, our custom command will be called `"build:watch"`.
+   The important settings are `"incremental"` and `"watchForChanges"`:

    **common/config/rush/command-line.json**
    ```js